-3.4.1 The Operator shall ensure that all roads and surfaces within the Permitted Installation are kept free from mud and other debris to the extent necessary to prevent fouling of the public highway.
+- 3.4.1 To prevent vehicles queuing on the public highway, waiting areas shall be maintained for vehicles delivering waste to or removing waste from the Permitted Installation. - 3.4.2 The Operator shall ensure that all roads and surfaces within the Permitted Installation are kept free from mud and other debris to the extent necessary to prevent fouling of the public highway.

-3.5 Litter, Dust and Vermin
+3.5 Litter and Vermin

-- 3.5.1 All operations shall be carried out to prevent and minimise the potential escape of litter or dust from the Permitted Installation.
+- 3.5.1 All operations shall be carried out to prevent and minimise the potential escape of litter from the Permitted Installation.
 Any litter lying within the Permitted Installation shall be removed on a daily basis. - 3.5.2 All operations shall be carried out so as to minimise the potential presence of insects, birds and vermin.
-The Permitted Installation shall be inspected at least once per day for the presence of insects, birds or vermin, and a treatment programme shall be undertaken without delay to deal with any identified infestation.
+The Permitted Installation shall be inspected at least once per week for the presence of insects, birds or vermin, and a treatment programme shall be undertaken without delay to deal with any identified infestation.
 The results of each inspection and details of any subsequent treatment shall be recorded.